drewLo/drewlo.github.io/_posts/2018-05-16-setting-up-github-pages.md

 It was supposed to be a 15min break from my last programming project for the semester, and it turned into the programming project of the day!

 Anyway, here were my successful settings + steps, and the sites they were performed on:
-1. [namecheap][namecheap] then set github's 4 IP's as A records under the advanced DNS tab.
+1. [namecheap][namecheap] Set github's 4 IP's as A records under the advanced DNS tab.
-2. [namecheap][namecheap] and my page's github url (drewlo.github.io) as the (host: www) CNAME record.
+2. [namecheap][namecheap] Set my page's github url (drewlo.github.io) as the (host: www) CNAME record.
-3. [github][github] set the custom domain field in the github repo's settings to my custom namespace domain.
+3. [github][github] Set the custom domain field in the github repo's settings to my custom namespace domain.

+Despite this process taking longer than expected I was pleasently surprised with it's relative ease.
+I plan to move all of my static pages to this service.

 [nc-gh-setup]: https:https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages
 [namecheap]: https://www.namecheap.com/